 We recommend NAGA if you are particularly interested in Social Trading.
 On the downside, their ETF offering is not crystal clear (real ETFs are mixed with CFDs on ETFs) and it has stopped offering commission-free real stock trading (see “Fees” section).

 Founded in 2015, NAGA is a German fintech created to give you easy access to the investment world.
-Their moat is simple: “financial inclusion for everyone”.
+Their motto is simple: “financial inclusion for everyone”.
 It has been adopted by over 1,000,000 investors and allows you to trade 1,000+ Assets and Instruments worldwide, including Real Stocks, ETFs, Cryptocurrencies, Futures, Forex, and CFDs on Indices and Stocks.
 It offers social trading, a multi-currency account, a demo account, and several ways to deposit and withdraw your money.

 In terms of safety, the NAGA platform is mainly operated by NAGA Markets Europe Ltd, authorized and regulated by the Cyprus Securities and Exchange Commission (CySEC).
 However, if you sign up through NAGA Global Ltd, registered in Saint Vincent and the Grenadines, you will not benefit from investment protection (details explained below).

 Moreover, as it is owned by The NAGA Group AG, a listed company on the Frankfurt Stock Exchange, it must publish its financial statements.
 This transparency gives us additional comfort.